mikependon/RepoDB.NET/pages/extensibilities/databasesetting.md

 #### Pre-requisites

-- The naming must be "Desired Name" + "DbSetting" (ie: SqlServerDbSetting).
+- The naming must be `Desired Name` + `DbSetting` (ie: SqlServerDbSetting).
-- The implementation must be "internal sealed".
+- The implementation must be `internal sealed`.
-- The namespace must be "RepoDb.DbSettings".
+- The namespace must be `RepoDb.DbSettings`.
-- The class must be residing inside the "DbSettings" folder.
+- The class must be residing inside the `DbSettings` folder.

 > Please see the [folder structuring](/extensibility/folderstructuring) page.